Ike Turner: Death

 In the weeks leading up to his death, Turner became reclusive.
-On December 10, 2007, he told his assistant Falina Rasool that he believed he was dying and would not live until Christmas.

-As he predicted, Turner died two days later, on December 12, at the age of 76, at his home in San Marcos, California.
-He was found dead by his former wife Ann Thomas.
+On December 10, 2007, he told his assistant, Falina Rasool, that he believed he was dying and would not make it to Christmas.
+He died two days later, on December 12, at the age of 76, at his home in San Marcos, California.
+He was found by his former wife, Ann Thomas.
 Rasool was also in the house and administered CPR.
-Turner was pronounced dead at 11:38 am.
+Turner was pronounced dead at 11:38 a.m.

 His funeral was held on December 21, 2007, at the City of Refuge Church in Gardena, California.
 Among those who spoke at the funeral were Little Richard, Solomon Burke and Phil Spector.
 The Kings of Rhythm played "Rocket 88" and "Proud Mary".
 Turner was cremated after the funeral service.

 On January 16, 2008, the San Diego County Medical Examiner's Office reported that Turner had died from a cocaine overdose.
 "The cause of death for Ike Turner is cocaine toxicity with other significant conditions, such as hypertensive cardiovascular disease and pulmonary emphysema", Supervising Medical Examiner Investigator Paul Parker told CNN.
 His daughter Mia was said to be surprised at the coroner's assessment, believing his advanced stage emphysema was a larger factor.

 Turner died without a valid will.
 Less than a week after his death, his former wife Audrey Madison Turner filed a petition stating that he had penned a handwritten will naming her as a beneficiary.
-In 2009, a judge ruled that the handwritten will was invalid and that Turner's children were legally the direct heirs of his estate.
+In 2009, a judge ruled that the handwritten will was invalid and that Turner's children were legally the direct heirs to his estate.